-Vaughan's streets should be safe for all users, including pedestrians, cyclists and drivers.
+Vaughan's streets should be safe for all users, regardless of their mode of travel.
+Safety must be the priority, particularly for vulnerable road users. including pedestrians, cyclists and drivers.
 Traffic safety is closely related to vehicular speed, and speed is influenced by street design.
 Wide open streets lead to higher traffic speeds, while narrow and seemingly unpredictable streets generate caution in drivers resulting in lower speeds.
 Vaughan's street network should be designed to accommodate all types of movement safely and efficiently.
+This principle is closely aligned with Vision Zero.